sausis20/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction

 ## Stock price prediction
-This is a Machine Learning algorithm to predict if the stock price will increase the next day (tomorrow).
-We only want to buy the stock on days when the price will go up (we're against shorting the stock).
+This is a Machine Learning algorithm to predict if the stock price will increase the next day (tomorrow):

 - If the algorithm says that the price will increase, we'll buy the stock
 - If the algorithm says that the price will go down, we won't do anything.